 Stoll around the cute and colourful houses – take the camera and the selfie stick.
 Flores is super colourful, as well as being pretty much car-free.
 Wander around the quiet cobbled streets.
 The houses are painted in a myriad of bright colours along with the pretty patterned doors.
 They make a great backdrop for some serious Insta pics.

-Hire a kayak – There are plenty of kayak hire places to take out and paddle around the island to see it from a different perspective.
+Try out some adventure sport – There are plenty of kayak hire places to take out and paddle around the island to see it from a different perspective.
+You can also try out the rope swings and zip lines in Flores.

 Where to Stay in Flores